zququ/zququ.github.io/_posts/2021-07-23-remote-lemonade-configure.md

             \}
 ```

-After `chmod u+x remote` ( which you created in the second step), you can
-register in the Cline after running remote and inputing the password in the command-line.
+After `chmod u+x remote` ( which you created in the second step), you can then register to the Remote after running remote and inputing the password in the command-line.